Penalizing complexity priors for Bayesian inference of circular models: Introduction

 Applying Bayesian methods to circular data, however, poses significant challenges, particularly in the selection of priors — a pivotal step in Bayesian analysis.
-Unlike Euclidean distributions, circular distributions have unique parameterizations and behaviors that are less well-understood, often requiring specialized approaches.
-For example, in \citet{wallace1993mml}, priors for the concentration parameter $\kappa$ of von Mises distribution (\Cref{sec:review_on_circular_distributions_and_priors.von_mises_distribution}) are constructed through the techniques of Minimum Message Length.
+Unlike Euclidean distributions, circular distributions have unique parameterizations and behaviors, often requiring specialized approaches.
+For example, in \citet{wallace1993mml}, priors for the concentration parameter $\kappa$ of von Mises distribution are constructed through the techniques of Minimum Message Length (\Cref{sec:review_on_circular_distributions_and_priors.von_mises_distribution}).
 These priors are also used in \citet{dowe1996bayesian} and \citet{marrelec2024estimating}.
 Another popular prior for von Mises distribution is the joint conjugate prior proposed in \citet{damien1999full}.
-In addition, in the general procedure for Bayesian analysis with wrapped distributions proposed by \citet{ravindran2011bayesian}, the $\operatorname{Beta}\left(a,a\right)$ prior is employed.
-Moreover, many studies try to avoid the issues in constructing Bayesian circular models.
-For example, \citet{nunez2011bayesian} proposed to fit the Bayesian circular model through the projected normal distribution with normal priors.
+In addition, in the general procedure for Bayesian analysis with wrapped distributions proposed by \citet{ravindran2011bayesian}, the $\operatorname{Beta}\left(a,a\right)$ prior is employed. \citet{nunez2011bayesian} proposed to fit the Bayesian circular model through the projected normal distribution with normal priors.
+A prior for the location parameter is often more intuitive to formulate, while priors for the hyperparameters like dispersion parameters are notoriously hard to conceptualize.
+Moreover, when specific values of the hyperparamaters result in model complexity reduction, care should be taken in the prior construction.

-Limited theoretical development in this area further complicates prior selection, increasing the risk of poorly informed choices that can either dominate the posterior or lead to poorly performing models.
-It is essential therefore to examine the necessary conditions which can cultivate proper priors so as to prevent overfitting, especially when little prior knowledge about the parameters is available.
+Since circular variables are defined on a compact and curved space rather than in linear Euclidean space, their geometric properties make it difficult to develop strong intuition about their behavior.
+This further complicates prior selection, increasing the risk of using priors that either dominate the posterior, or possibly lead to poorly performing models.
+When a model can be viewed as a complex model containing a simpler counterpart, then a prior allocating insufficient mass to the \textit{simpler model} can result in inferring a complex model that is not supported by the data.
+A detailed discussion of the simpler model is presented in Section~\ref{sec:a_principled_framework_for_prior_selection.model_complexity_check}.